-Erin Riggs graduated from the University of Florida’s Levin College of Law where she pursued a law degree with a specialization in Environmental and Land Use issues.
+Erin Riggs is the Exectutive Director of the EFC and conducts applied research surrounding legal, policy, and accounting framework that influences environmental finance issues around the country.
+She graduated from the University of Florida’s Levin College of Law where she pursued a law degree with a specialization in Environmental and Land Use issues.
 She spent her third year of law school as a visiting student at UNC’s School of Law, where she worked as a legal intern with the Environmental Finance Center on sustainability issues in both North Carolina and Georgia.
 After law school, Erin worked as the Assistant Executive Director of Waterkeepers Carolina, a statewide organization representing the interests of the Riverkeepers across the state.
 She then spent three years working in Florida as a staff attorney for state court judges in the areas of both criminal and family law.
-Erin assists the EFC at UNC in studying the legal, policy, and accounting framework that would influence environmental finance issues around the country.